Chabivz/019-PWA-BudgetTracker/README.md

 - [License](#License)

 ## About the Project
-- The motivation for this project is to track our workout exercises.
-Where it is Resistance or Cardio
+- The motivation for this project is to track our income and expenses.
+The user can log the name of the `Transaction` and value of `Transaction`
-- When I want to add a new resistance workout it should input the `Exercise name, Weight (lbs), Sets, Reps and Duration (minutes)` of my workout.
+- When I want to `Add Funds`, input the name of the transaction and the amount value and click `Add Funds Button`
-- When I want to add a new cardio workout it should input the `Exercise Name, Distance (miles), and Duration (minutes)`
+- When I want `Subtract Funds`, input the name of the transaction and the amount value and click `Subtract Funds`
-- When I clicked the Dashboard in the Navigation bar it will display my workout dashboard chart.
+- An automated dashboard will show with the graph of the transactions!

 - Built with the following packages:
   - [CSS](https://www.w3schools.com/css/)